 Orthopedic Specialists & Pain Management Specialists located in Stafford, VA & Fairfax, VA

 Lower back pain is the second most common reason people go to the doctor, preceded only by cold and flu visits.
 Dealing with chronic lower back pain can be difficult; you may even find it hard to move or stand straight.
-At Advanced Spine and Pain, with offices throughout Fairfax County, VA, Stafford, VA & the Greater Baltimore, MD Area, the doctors offer accurate, specific diagnosis of lower back pain and effective treatments to get you back on your feet.
+At Advanced Spine and Pain Center, with offices throughout Fairfax County, VA, Stafford, VA & the Greater Baltimore, MD Area, the doctors offer accurate, specific diagnosis of lower back pain and effective treatments to get you back on your feet.
 Schedule your consultation online today and stop letting lower back pain control your life.

 Chronic pain often results from a sudden injury to the lower back’s muscles and ligaments.
 You may feel the first twinge of pain after moving too quickly or when you move or lift a heavy object.
 Lower back pain may also occur following an accident.

 Lower back pain may also be caused by other medical conditions, including:

 When your lower back pain lasts more than a few days or worsens in intensity, you should see your doctor for a medical evaluation.
 The doctors at Advanced Spine and Pain Center offer innovative diagnostic services to pinpoint the root of your pain and treat it accordingly.

 What are the symptoms of lower back pain?

 If you have compressed nerves in your back, you may start to feel low-grade pain after periods of prolonged sitting or standing.
 If your pain is the result of an injury, you may experience: